bluekvirus/Stage.js/implementation/HOWTO.md

     rapidEventDelay: //for throttling window resize/scroll and app.throttle/debounce,
     timeout: //default data (ajax) operation timeout in ms, /*----------------------mainView-----------------------*/
-    template: //same as view template property, (or use layout)
+    template: //same as view template property,
-    layout: //same as view layout property, (or use template) contextRegion/navRegion: //your region used for navigation chain,
+    layout: //same as view layout property, (if not using template)
+    navRegion: //your region used for navigation chain,
     data: //same as view data property,
     actions: //same as view actions property, }).run();